 Short Description of the Workshop from the Herstory Writers’ Network website:

-The workshop invites people who have been affected by the mental healthcare system, who may identify as mad, psychiatric survivors, psychiatric consumers, or neurodivergent, to write their memoir in a mad-affirming, human rights-driven, supportive environment.
+This workshop invites people who have been affected by the mental healthcare system, who may identify as mad, psychiatric survivors, psychiatric consumers, or neurodivergent, to write their memoir in a mad-affirming, human rights-driven, supportive environment.
 In this workshop, we will combat stigma and discrimination through the power of storytelling to change hearts, minds, and policies.
 We invite you to join us to use the power of your voice to (re)shape our mental healthcare system and (re)imagine care.